obfuscar/docs/index.rst

 .. image:: _static/obfuscar.png

 The current release is Obfuscar 2.x.
 This is a port of Obfuscar 1.5.4 to the latest Mono.Cecil library.
-By using this new library Obfuscar now supports .NET 4.0 assemblies.
-Because there are a lot of subtle changes in Cecil's new API and patched merged from different sources, this release of Obfuscar must be considered unstable.
+There were a lot of subtle changes in Cecil's new API and patches merged from different sources.

 .. note:: Since version 1.5 the attrib attribute is evaluated correctly.
 Be sure to check if there are any unintended attrib values from the example in